zsparal/api-documentation/source/onboarding/getting-started.rst

   .. note::  Make sure to use the Client Id and secret provided by the `hosted onboarding settings <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_.

-The permission scopes you should require to board merchants and create payments for them are:
+Require the following scopes to board merchants and create payments on their behalf:

 .. list-table::
    :widths: auto